INFORMATICA-Vallauri-Fossano/INFO/notes.md

 10:57

 ngl i'm quite slow at using a pc, i'll improve.
 Oh i just inserted the first book, author, genre, reader and so on.

+yea happened a lot and broke the project, hope now im fine

+12:00 want to cease it today

+less do it

+godo ho creato i controller per lettori e libri